 Growers can increase the CEC of their soils by adding clay, organic matter, and substances such as humic acids.
 These substances contain negatively charged sites that bind to and hold cations.

-A higher CEC is favorable as this means more cations can be held by the soil and available to plants.
+A higher CEC is favorable as this means the soil can hold more cations.
+Therefore, more cations are available to plants.
 Some cations important to plant growth are calcium, magnesium, and potassium.

 Another major benefit of humic acids is their ability to chelate plant micronutrients including copper, iron, manganese, and zinc.
-Chelation is a process where metallic ions bind to organic compounds (such as humic acid).
-Chelation helps these ions from being leached out of the soil and into the surrounding environment.
+Chelation is a process where metallic ions bind to organic compounds such as humic acid.
+This prevents these ions from leaching out of the soil and into the surrounding environment.

 Research shows humic acids increase plant root growth.
 This allows plants to reach out into the soil for water and nutrients.

-All of the aforementioned benefits allow you to apply fewer nutrients, which saves money and prevents environmental contamination.
-Perhaps most importantly, humic acids help plants perform the vital functions that require these nutrients.
+All of the previously mentioned benefits allow you to apply fewer nutrients.
+This helps you save money and prevents environmental contamination.
+Perhaps most importantly, humic acids help plants obtain nutrients needed to perform the vital functions.

-Growers can add add humic acids to soil or other growing media in a variety of ways.
-Humic acids are available in liquid and solid form, with the solid form often called humates.
-Many humic acid products are sourced from the naturally occurring mineraloid leonardite.
+Growers can add humic acids to soil or other growing media in a variety of ways.
+Humic acids are available in liquid and solid form.
+People often call the solid form humates.
+Many humic acid products are sourced from naturally occurring leonardite.
 These products are available in their pure form, or as mixtures with other biostimulants and nutrients.

 You may have heard that living soil is healthy soil.
 It’s true!
-Soil is not just crushed up rocks and nutrient components, but full of life.
+Soil is not just crushed up rocks and nutrient components.
+It’s full of life!
 It is teeming with bacteria, fungi, protozoa, and other forms of life.
 In fact, one teaspoon of soil contains between 100 million and one billion bacteria!

-One main type of microbial inoculants is beneficial bacteria.
-Healthy soil contains millions to billions of bacteria consisting of many different species.
-These bacteria consist of various types and shapes, and provide diverse benefits to soil and plants.
+One main type of microbial inoculants are beneficial bacteria.
+Healthy soil contains millions to billions of bacteria made up of many different species.
+These bacteria consist of various types and shapes, and they provide diverse benefits to soil and plants.
 Fortunately, you can add some of the species to your plants in the form of inoculants.

 One type of bacteria, Rhizobium, helps legumes (peas, beans, vetch, etc.) fix nitrogen from the atmosphere.
-Each species of plant has a specific species of rhizobacteria which lives on the plant’s root nodules.
+Each species of plant has a specific species of rhizobacteria that live on the plant’s root nodules.
 In order to ensure these plants are able to fix nitrogen, seeds are often dusted with a microbial inoculant.